-93% of Google searches now end without a click - and this is just the beginning
+93% of Google searches now end without a click

 As of April 2026, Google AI Overviews appear in 25.8% of all searches, and on informational queries that number jumps to 39.4%.
-If your site still optimizes only for the classic 10 blue links, you lose traffic every month - and the loss compounds.
+If your site still optimizes only for the classic 10 blue links, you lose traffic every month, and the loss compounds.
 Gartner predicts traditional search volume will drop 25% by the end of 2026 due to AI chatbots and virtual assistants.

 The good news: the new rules aren’t set in stone yet.
 Companies that start doing AI SEO (GEO) now will gain a 12-18 month lead on their competitors.
-This guide shows you exactly what GEO and AEO are - and how to get started.
+This guide shows you exactly what GEO and AEO are, and how to get started.

 What is GEO (Generative Engine Optimization)?